Evertras/lakitu/README.md

 # Sanity check Nomad - should see the spineys ready after a short time
 nomad node status

-# Sanity check Consul - should see all hosts as members
+# Sanity check Consul - should see all hosts as members using ./ansible/secrets/consul.token
+# via CONSUL_HTTP_TOKEN_FILE set in .envrc
 consul members

-# You can check the Consul UI here:
+# You can check the Consul UI at the following address:
+# NOTE: use the generated ACL token from ./ansible/secrets/consul.token
 open http://192.168.3.2:8500/ui

 # Try a sample Nomad job - note this uses the values in .envrc.example to point